bormaxi8080/starred/README.md

 - [thomasjjj/Telegram-Snowball-Sampling](https://github.com/thomasjjj/Telegram-Snowball-Sampling) - The Telegram Snowball Sampling Tool is a Python-based utility designed for conducting snowball sampling to collect Telegram channels through forwards.
 - [EntySec/CamRaptor](https://github.com/EntySec/CamRaptor) - CamRaptor is a tool that exploits several vulnerabilities in popular DVR cameras to obtain network camera credentials.
 - [bee-san/pyWhat](https://github.com/bee-san/pyWhat) - 🐸   Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
 Feed it a .pcap file or some text and it'll tell you what it is! 🧙‍♀️
-- [j2qk3b/AnyBT](https://github.com/j2qk3b/AnyBT) - A tool for searching magnet link of all kinds of BitTorrent contents.
 - [chiasmod0n/chiasmodon](https://github.com/chiasmod0n/chiasmodon) - Chiasmodon is an OSINT  tool designed to assist in the process of gathering information about a target domain.
 Its primary functionality revolves around searching for domain-related data, including do
 - [gradio-app/gradio](https://github.com/gradio-app/gradio) - Build and share delightful machine learning apps, all in Python. 🌟 Star to support our work!
 - [sixhobbits/unisteg](https://github.com/sixhobbits/unisteg) -